eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/core/metrics.md

 * Session manager:
   * `sensinact.sessions`: total number of active sessions (anonymous and user sessions)  at the time of the report
 * Whiteboard
+  * `sensinact.whiteboard.act.task`: time taken to execute each `ACT` command implementation for action resources
-  * `sensinact.whiteboard.act`: time taken to execute each `ACT` command implementation for action resources
+  * `sensinact.whiteboard.act.request`: time taken to execute each `ACT` command implementation and update the twin for action resources
-  * `sensinact.whiteboard.pull`: time taken to execute each task `GET` command implementation for pull-based resources
+  * `sensinact.whiteboard.pull.task`: time taken to execute each task `GET` command implementation for pull-based resources
+  * `sensinact.whiteboard.pull.request`: time taken to execute each `GET` command implementation and update the twin for action resources
-  * `sensinact.whiteboard.push`: time taken to execute each task `SET` command implementation for push-based resources
+  * `sensinact.whiteboard.push.task`: time taken to execute each task `SET` command implementation for push-based resources
+  * `sensinact.whiteboard.push.request`: time taken to execute each `SET` command implementation and update the twin for action resources

 The core bundle also measures metrics about the Java Virtual Machine:
 * `jvm.memory.heap.max`: maximum allowed heap size